atlasharry/JS_BackUp/README.md

 **We use this repo to build up the testing codes for both the frontend and backend.**

-In addition to the back up, we also have codes related to Unit Testing and Continuous Integration(Python pytest, Jest, PHPUnit, GitHub Actions, Generative AI) for COMP 333: Software Engineering 2023
+In addition to the back up, we also have codes related to Unit Testing and Continuous Integration(Python pytest, Jest, PHPUnit, GitHub Actions, Generative AI)
-Homework 5

 ## Where to put the repo